 The society must not have the same purpose as any society that has already been ratified by the Students’ Union for the academic year.

 The society must not exclude any member of the Students’ Union based on the grounds of age, race, colour, religion, creed, sex, sexual orientation, gender, physical or mental ability, ethnic, national, or aboriginal origin, family status, marital status, source of income or political belief, association or anything that violates human rights.

 The society’s activities must not infringe on the rights or privileges of others, which include the rights to privacy and freedom of expression and association.

-The Society Application and Regulations further states that a society may be de-ratified if it “is guilty of any other conduct that the SRC deems as unbecoming of a CBUSU society.”
+The Society Application and Regulations further state that a society may be de-ratified if it “is guilty of any other conduct that the SRC deems as unbecoming of a CBUSU society.”

 CBUSU officials have considerable discretion to restrict what they may consider “inappropriate” speech on campus.
-In the CBUSU Poster Policy it reads, “Posters seeking approval must not have any inappropriate imagery or text.”
+The CBUSU Poster Policy reads, “Posters seeking approval must not have any inappropriate imagery or text.”